Retail Business Intelligence Solutions: Benefits, Use Cases & Real Examples

 What is Business Intelligence in the Retail Sector?

 Retail business intelligence refers to the use of data analytics tools and technologies to collect, process, and organize retail data in order to improve decision-making.
-BI systems include the data of various sources (retail), like point-of-sale (POS) systems, eCommerce systems, customer relationship management (CRM) systems, and supply chain systems.
+Retail BI solutions include data from various sources such as POS systems, eCommerce platforms, CRM systems, and supply chain systems.

 Retailers can use these insights to: